 About Our Fresh Grounds Training Program

-A formal training curriculum offers young people a fun and fast–paced vocational “jump start” and includes:
+A formal food and barista service training curriculum that offers young people a fun and fast–paced vocational “jump start.

-- A 4-week concurrent vocational workshop that assists young people be prepared for subsequent employment such as creating a resume and/or interviewing a person in a career of their choice.
+- A 4-week concurrent vocational workshop that assists young people to get prepared for subsequent employment such as creating a resume and/or interviewing a person in a career of their choice.

 - A stipend upon completion, and linkage to employment opportunities at Fresh Grounds or in the community.

 Who is a good candidate for the training program?

 - Young people 15-24 who experience challenges to employment.

 - Young people 15-24 who experience homelessness or are at risk of homelessness.

 - Young people 15-24 who like the idea of working in a friendly, supported environment, learning to make espresso drinks, and interacting with great customers.